luciorq/tutorials/wsl/wsl-ubuntu-install.md

 Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform
 ```

-A restart will probablu be necessary.
+A restart will probably be necessary.

 ## Install Ubuntu